 Thanksgiving Kitchen Safety

-In the midst of a pandemic, families across the nation are rethinking their traditional holiday get-togethers and family gatherings and coming up with ways to celebrate the holiday season with loved ones virtually.
 A large part of holiday celebrations consists of time spent in the kitchen, which can come with dangers of its own.
-Whether you are planning to host a small, intimate gathering or you are spending your holidays with friends and family virtually, the best way to celebrate the holiday season is safely.
+Whether you are planning to host a small, intimate gathering or you are spending your holidays with friends and family, the best way to celebrate the holiday season is safely.

 “On Thanksgiving, you have the whole spread.
 You have something that’s hot and right out of the oven to something that was maybe made a day ago – premade and refrigerated.
-Those refrigerated items are the ones we get a little more concerned about,” explained Dr. Sunil Arora, emergency medicine, OSF HealthCare.
+Those refrigerated items are the ones we get a little more concerned about,” explained Dr. Sunil Arora, an OSF HealthCare emergency medicine physician.

 He continued, “If they have eggs in them, mayonnaise, cream-based, those are the ones that will spoil quicker.
 So keeping them refrigerated, keeping them away from heat, maybe even away from the window where the sun can come in and heat it up unintentionally.”